zehao-ba/Network-and-communication/README.md

 |E|3|
 |F|3|
 |X|3|

 In the above example, the bridge has four ports (1, 2, 3 and 4) and the current FDB has 7 entries.
 (Port no.4 has not yet received any frame and hence there is no entry for port no. 4).<br>
-The second text file could be like this:<br>
+The second text file could be like this:

 |A|B|1|
 | ------------- | ------------- | ------------- |
 |X|B|3|
 |A|M|1|
 |X|M|4|
 |Etc.| | |

 The first line means that the frame has source address A and destination address B and arrives at port 1 of the bridge.
 In this case, the frame should be discarded by the bridge. <br>
-The output would look something like this:<br>
+The output would look something like this:

 |A|B|1|Frame discarded|
 | ------------- | ------------- | ------------- | ------------- |
 |X|B|3|Frame sent on port 1|